sosiristseng/blog-hugo-codeit/source/_posts/ssg/hugo-setup.md

 This post illustrates the setup, content management, deployment of a Hugo blog.

-Or just copy [my template](https://github.com/sosiristseng/template-hugo-meme) to save some efforts.
+Or just copy [my template](https://github.com/sosiristseng/template-hugo-clarity) to save some efforts.

 <!-- more -->

-## The easy way: use template
+## The easy way is to use my template

-### For GitHub
+### GitHub hosting

 Click `Use the template` button at [my template](https://github.com/sosiristseng/template-hugo-meme) to copy the pre-configured Hugo with MemE theme.

 The template comes with proper GitHub actions to build and deploy the website on the `gh-pages` branch.
 But you'll need to activate GitHub pages in the repo setting.

-### For GitLab
+### GitLab hosting

-Click [import project](https://gitlab.com/projects/new#import_project) and choose `Repo by URL`.
+1. Click [import project](https://gitlab.com/projects/new#import_project) and select `Repo by URL`.

-Copy and paste the git url from [my template](https://github.com/sosiristseng/template-hugo-meme).
+1. Copy and paste the git url from [my template](https://github.com/sosiristseng/template-hugo-meme).

-The template comes with a `.gitlab-ci.yml` for automatic building / deployment of the website in GitLab CI.
+My template includes a `.gitlab-ci.yml` for automatic site building when changes are pushed into GitLab.

-You may need to modify the `HUGO_BASE_URL` entry in `.gitlab-ci.yml` for your website to work properly.
+You'll need to modify the `HUGO_BASE_URL` entry in `.gitlab-ci.yml` to the URL of yoursite for the website to work properly.

-## Setup from scratch
+## The harder but more flexible way is setup from scratch

 Please follow the instructions of [Hugo quick start](https://gohugo.io/getting-started/quick-start) and the [README](https://github.com/reuixiy/hugo-theme-meme#quick-start) of MemE theme.